 While in Costa Rica, my friends had some red azuki beans soaking for making lunch the next day.
 Well, little did they know that it was not going to be their regular lunch.
-My cooking instincts kicked in and place some rice soaking in another pot, and after 6 hours of soaking the bean, I blended the bean and rice separately and kept them covered for the night.
+So, my cooking instincts kicked in, and I place some rice soaking in another pot.
+And after 6 hours of soaking the bean, I blended the bean and rice separately and kept them covered for the night.

-The next day I got a dried coconut, cracked it open, and used the flesh inside to make coconut chutney.
-I used rice and azuki bean to make pancakes.
-To my surprised, just like everyone, the pancakes turn beautiful purple.
-That was a surprising lunch with coconut coriander chutney and a wonderful dessert, i.e., Azuki Beans Rice Pancake.
+The next day I got a dried coconut, cracked it open, and used the flesh inside to make coconut chutney and with slightly naturally fermented used rice and azuki bean batter.
+To my surprised, just like everyone, the pancakes turned beautiful purple in the process.
+So that was a surprising lunch with coconut coriander chutney and a wonderful dessert, i.e., Azuki Beans Rice Pancake.

-Mung beans can aid in the recovery of your bowels following an episode of food sickness.
+Red mung beans can aid in the recovery of your bowels following any episode of food sickness.
 Their cooling properties help to alleviate inflammation in the gastrointestinal tract.
 Garnish with cilantro to amp up the cooling impact.
-The fiber and astringency of mung beans can help bind loose stools in diarrhea.
+In addition, the fiber and astringency of mung beans can help bind loose stools in diarrhea.

 Azuki Beans Rice Pancake